Good design made accessible to all.

 Think of us as your very own design and marketing department.
 Investing in a design partner is important to any organisation.
 Our open, honest approach ensures that the partnership works for you, the client, and us as designers.

-Andrew is a skilled designer and has considerable experience as a project manager.
+Andrew Gardiner is a skilled designer and has considerable experience as a project manager.
 He comes up with ideas, figures out how to make it happen, oversees the production process, provides guidance and maintains communication within the team and with the client.
-He campaigns usability and simple aesthetics.
-His awareness of the bigger picture, acute sense of proportion and eye for detail brings confidence and reassurance to the creative process and implementation.

-Born in Islington, north London, Andrew comes from a creative background surrounded by mid-century modern design.
+Born in Islington, north London, Andrew comes from a creative background surrounded by mid-century modern art and design.
 He studied photography before joining T&G Display Studios in London.
-After a couple of years he joined Johnson Matthey and for six years designed and project managed their exhibitions and events worldwide.
-Andrew was account director at Gardiner & Torne and became a Member of the Chartered Society of Designers (MCSD) in 1995.
+After a couple of years, he joined Johnson Matthey and for six years designed and project managed the groups’ exhibitions and events worldwide.
+Andrew was an account director with Gardiner & Torne and became a Member of the Chartered Society of Designers (MCSD) in 1995.